dialogic-godot/dialogic/README.md

 If you encounter any issue when exporting your game, try having at least 1 theme in your project.

 ---
+## Documentation
+You can check the documentation from inside the plugin or [here](https://github.com/coppolaemilio/dialogic/blob/main/addons/dialogic/Documentation/Content/Welcome.md)

 ## FAQ